uqlibrary/technology-training/QGIS/intro/QGIS_intro.md

 Notice how the clipped layers don't have a descriptive name?
 Make sure you rename them.

 You can now hide the original layers and confirm that you have only Australian data visible in the canvas by using the `Zoom Full` button.

+> Challenge, can you do the same for the Cities?
+Do you notice anything strange?
+How can we fix that?

 ## Change the symbology